jeffbski/git-clone-init/README.md

 # git-clone-init - create new project from clone

-Creates a new `git-clone-init` script in your path which can be used to quickly creates a new project from a git clone.
-[See below for details](#what-it-does) of how it operates.
+Creates a new `git-clone-init` bash script in your path which can be used to quickly create a new project from a git clone.
+[See below for details](#what-it-does) of what it does.

 ## Usage